Industrial Hemp Licensing Information

 In December 2018 the federal Agricultural Improvement Act of 2018 (“Act”) otherwise known as the “2018 Farm Bill” was signed into law.
 The Act removes cannabis having a THC content of .3 percent or less otherwise referred to as “Hemp” from the list of prohibited Schedule I drugs under the federal Controlled Substances Act.

 The Act allows the legal cultivation of Hemp subject to an approved state regulatory scheme and local control.
 To that end, the State of California enacted California Industrial Hemp Law as codified under section 81000 et seq. of the California Food and Agriculture Code.

-The County is currently accepting Industrial Hemp License applications on a First-Come, First-Served basis through February 29, 2020 or until a maximum of twenty (20) Industrial Hemp licenses or licenses totaling three-thousand (3,000) acres have been issued.
-As of January 21, 2020, five (5) license applications have been submitted totaling just over 800 acres.
+The County is currently accepting Industrial Hemp License applications on a First-Come, First-Served basis until a maximum of twenty (20) Industrial Hemp licenses or licenses totaling three-thousand (3,000) acres have been issued.

 Click here for the Colusa County Industrial Hemp Cultivation License Application (To be submitted to the Community Development Department)